-- 1) The member shall pay the complete cost in advance for converting overhead to underground service with credit being given for salvageable materials. - 2) Additional right-of-way easements, if required, shall be provided by the member for underground facilities. - 3) Where there is an existing overhead cooperative line and a member or other entity enlarges the use of service so as to create a safety problem and increase the cooperative's exposure to liability, the member or other entity shall pay the complete cost in advance for converting the overhead to underground service with credit being given for salvageable materials.
-Should such member or other entity that has created the safety problem fail to make advance payment of such expenses within a reasonable time after being requested to do so, then the cooperative shall undertake appropriate actions to eliminate the safety problem.
-The cooperative shall then invoice the responsible member or other entity for all costs associated with correcting the safety problem.
+- 1) The requesting member must pay the complete cost of the overhead to underground service conversion in advance to the Cooperative.
+Credit shall be given for salvageable materials. - 2) Additional right-of-way easements, if required, shall be provided or secured by the member for use by the Cooperative to accommodate installation of underground facilities. - 3) Where there is an existing overhead cooperative line and a member or other entity enlarges the use of service so as to create a hazard and increase the Cooperative's exposure to liability, the Cooperative shall submit a written notice to the member of record or other entity which shall include a description of the electrical code violation(s), and the terms and conditions required to mitigate the hazard, including cost estimates.
+Failure by the member or other entity to respond and/or make advance payment in full for the complete cost to convert the overhead service to underground, with credit being given for salvageable materials, shall not prohibit the Cooperative from taking action to restore the safe and reliable operation of its system, then invoice the member or other entity.

-APPROVED BY BOARD OF DIRECTORS 3-24-86 APPROVED BY BOARD OF DIRECTORS 2-28-12
+APPROVED BY BOARD OF DIRECTORS 3-24-86 APPROVED BY BOARD OF DIRECTORS 2-28-12 1st REVISION APPROVED BY BOARD OF DIRECTORS 10-22-24